ConPaaS-team/conpaas/docs/userguide.rst

 Once a volume has been created, it can be directly mounted on a remote site by using the ``mount.xtreemfs`` command.
 A mounted volume can be used like any local POSIX-compatible filesystem.
-You need a certificate for mounting (see last section).
+You need a certificate for mounting (see the last section).
 The command looks like this, where <address> is the IP of an agent running an XtreemFS directory service (usually the first agent)::